grafeas/grafeas/docs/running_grafeas.md

 docker run -p 8080:8080 --name grafeas grafeas
 ```

-In case you see some error during the build which is related to https://github.com/golang/go/issues/37436, you can bypass the kernel issue with
+In case you see some error during the build which is related to https://github.com/golang/go/issues/37436, you can bypass the kernel issue with:

 ```
 docker build --ulimit memlock=-1 --tag=grafeas .
 ```